polterguy/polterguy.github.io/documentation/index.md

 * [Expressions, slots, and nodes](/tutorials/expressions-slots-nodes/) - Hyperlambda is *really* weird!
 * [Authentication internals](/tutorials/auth-internals/) - How to exchange the default authentication with for instance Windows authentication

+## Deploying

+This guide helps you to deploy Magic to for instance a VPS using Docker.

+* [magic.deploy](/documentation/magic.deploy/) - How to deploy Magic to your VPS using Docker.

 ## Use cases

 These are Open Source example apps built with Magic, illustrating usage of Magic in some specific scenario.